dzangolab/generator-dzangolab-iac/generators/aws-security-groups/templates/aws-security-groups/README.md

 export AWS_PROFILE=XXXXXX
 ```

-* Set the default organization
+* If using the Pulumi cloud as your backend, sset the default organization

 ```bash
 pulumi org set-default {your organization}